ultimate271/notes/tolkien/akallabeth.md

 increased; and they drank and they feasted and they clad themselves in silver and gold.

+### The Elf-friends go north and aid Gil-galad in the fight against Sauron, while the King's men go more south
 In all this the Elf-friends had small part They alone came now ever to the north and the land of Gil-galad, keeping their friendship with the Elves and lending them aid against Sauron; and their haven was Pelargir above the mouths